-Unique identifier for the transaction (i.e., not the voter).
+Unique identifier for the transaction (i.e. not the voter).
+Ids should remain consistent, regardless of when an export is created.

-1.3.2 Uniqueld
+1.3.2 VoterId

-Identifier that uniquely identifies a voter, but is not required to be unique within the dataset.
-This number must be different from the original voter identifier in the jurisdiction's registration database.
+Identifier that uniquely identifies a voter but is not required to be unique within the dataset.
+This number must be obfuscated from the original voter identifier in the jurisdiction's registration database.
 This field helps analyze how effective each type of transaction is for an individual voter.